Kinnelon, New Jersey

 Once known as Charlotteburg, Kinnelon was formed as a borough by an act of the New Jersey Legislature on February 20, 1922, from portions of Pequannock Township, based on the results of a referendum passed on March 21, 1922.
 The borough's name comes from Francis S. Kinney, who purchased 5000 acres of land in the 1880s for an estate that included Lake Kinnelon, and built St. Hubert's Chapel in 1886 on an island in the lake.

-Kinnelon is home to Smoke Rise, an upscale private gated community that describes itself as one of the oldest gated communities in the United States.
-It includes more than 900 unique homes located on 3500 acres in addition to Lake Kinnelon.
+Kinnelon is home to Smoke Rise, a private gated community that describes itself as one of the oldest gated communities in the United States.
+It includes more than 900 unique homes located on 3500 acres in addition to Lake Kinnelon and Kitty Ann Mountain.

 In 2012, Forbes.com listed Kinnelon as 462nd in its listing of "America's Most Expensive ZIP Codes", with a median home price of $630,414.

 The borough is one of the state's highest-income communities.
 Based on data from the American Community Survey (ACS) for 2014–2018, Kinnelon residents had a median household income of $156,048, almost double the statewide median of $79,363.